Law (LA)

 This course explores international legal mechanisms to protect the rights of minorities, and especially of indigenous peoples.
 Delivery Mode: Traditional Juris Doctor.

-LA 916c Human Trafficking: Prosecution of Domestic Cases - 1 Hour
+LA 916b International Human Trafficking - 1 Hour

 LA 922 Public International Law - 3 Hours

-This course introduces students to the fundamentals of international law and the way it functions (or fails to function) in global society, covering: the history and sources of international law; the relationship between international law and domestic law; state sovereignty, territory, and jurisdiction; immunities; state responsibility; the use of force, self-defense, terrorism, and peaceful settlement of disputes; the law of the sea and the environment; the law of human rights, armed conflict, and international crimes; and more.
-The course will rely on important cases, treaties, and other instruments, as well as films and news reports, to examine traditional problems and current events.
-The course would be an excellent introduction for students who plan to go, or who would like to but cannot go, to Cambodia or Strasbourg.
+This course introduces students to the fundamentals of international law and the way it functions (or fails to function) in global society, covering the history and sources of international law; the relationship between international law and domestic law; state sovereignty, territory, and jurisdiction; immunities; state responsibility; the use of force, self-defense, terrorism, and peaceful settlement of disputes; the law of the sea and the environment; the law of human rights, armed conflict, and international crimes; and more.
+The course relies on important cases, treaties, and other instruments, as well as films and news reports, to examine traditional problems and current events.
+The course would be an excellent introduction for students who plan to, or would like to, enroll in LA545 or LA932.
 Delivery Mode: Traditional Juris Doctor.

-LA 923b International Criminal Law - 1 Hour
+LA 929 Children and the Law - 1 Hour

 LA 953 Legal Internship - 1-6 Hours